 The exact causes of IBS are not yet known, but specialists have made different connections between this condition and certain factors that might cause it.
 This disorder consists of a series of abnormalities in the gastrointestinal system, which can be triggered by a wide range of problems, such as:

 - Food allergies: These food intolerances have been associated with IBS frequently, as most people who have these intolerances have reported an aggravation of their symptoms when consuming certain foods such as spices, beans, dairy, alcohol, carbonated drinks, etc.

 - Stress: Some patients have reported that their IBS was triggered during stressful periods of time.
 However, specialists believe that stress only aggravates the symptoms of IBS without causing them.

 - Hormones: Considering the fact that women are far more likely than men to develop IBS, specialists believe that frequent hormonal changes and imbalances might cause this condition.

 - Other conditions: Sometimes, the diagnosis of IBS has been associated with the presence of other conditions such as infectious diarrhea or bacterial overgrowth.

 Being a condition that manifests itself through a wide range of symptoms, there are many alternative treatments available that are thought to relieve them.
 However, it is strongly advised that you check with your doctor before trying any of these treatments, as some of them might have negative side effects.

-In order to effectively prevent IBS, we must learn how to prevent its symptoms, namely the digestive problems and stress.
-Some of the best ways to avoid the irritable bowel syndrome are:
+In order to effectively prevent IBS, we must learn how to prevent its symptoms, namely digestive problems and stress.
+Some of the best ways to avoid irritable bowel syndrome are:

 Are you suffering from irritable bowel syndrome (IBS)?
-For any questions, information or guidance related to irritable bowel syndrome, get in touch with our specialty-trained, skilled gastroenterologists at Marina Del Rey Hospital.
+For any questions, information, or guidance related to irritable bowel syndrome, get in touch with our specialty-trained, skilled gastroenterologists at Cedars-Sinai Marina del Rey Hospital.